sudar/RTuinOS/doc/readMe.forSetup.txt

 folder to the common folder RTOS and is now available to any application just like that.

-The doxygen documentation now includes some of the test cases, which contain instructive sample code of general interest.
+The doxygen documentation now includes those test cases, which contain instructive sample code of general interest.